 If, after a TTM audit, a worksite is found to have a dangerous rating, then the engineer issues a notice of non-conformance to the contractor's STMS appointed for the worksite.
 Refer to section E, appendix F for the standard format of a non-conformance notice.

 Send a copy to:

-Senior Traffic and Safety Engineer (CoPTTM) NZ Transport Agency National Office Private Bag 6995 Wellington 6141 requiring an activity to be stopped, where corrective action resulting from a notice of non-conformance is not achieved within the required time frame
+Senior Traffic and Safety Engineer (CoPTTM) NZ Transport Agency National Office Private Bag 6995 Wellington 6141

-Email: stuart.fraser@nzta.govt.nz.
+Phone: +64 4 894 6355 Email: stuart.fraser@nzta.govt.nz